Skip to content

 Your compliance officers have the latest information on compliance requirements.
 You have the latest information on social tools and strategies.
 When these teams work together, you can maximize the benefits for your brand — and reduce the risks.

-Make sure your compliance team understands your content creation and approval process.
+Make sure your compliance team understands your content creation and approval process (including any AI tools you’re using).
 This will allow them to identify risks.
 Clarify when you should consult them or if you need to change your procedures.

 2. Control access to social accounts